MetExplore/dexom-python/README.md

 ### apply_gpr
 The `gpr_rules.py` script can be used to transform gene expression data into reaction weights, for a limited selection of models.
 It uses the gene identifiers and gene-protein-reaction rules present in the model to connect the genes and reactions.
 By default, continuous gene expression values/weights will be transformed into continuous reaction weights.
 Using the `--convert` flag will instead create semi-quantitative reaction weights with values in {-1, 0, 1}.
 By default, the proportion of these three weights will be {25%, 50%, 25%}.

 ### iMAT
 `imat.py` contains a modified version of the iMAT algorithm as defined by [(Shlomi et al. 2008)](https://pubmed.ncbi.nlm.nih.gov/18711341/).
 The main inputs of this algorithm are a model file, which must be supplied in a cobrapy-compatible format (SBML, JSON or MAT), and a reaction_weight file in which each reaction is attributed a score.
-These reaction weights must be determined prior to launching imat, using the GPR rules present in the metabolic model.
+These reaction weights must be determined prior to launching imat, for example with GPR rules present in the metabolic model.

 The remaining inputs of imat are:
 - `epsilon`: the activation threshold of reactions with weight > 0
 - `threshold`: the activation threshold for unweighted reactions
+- `full`: a bool parameter for switching between the partial & full-DEXOM implementation

+In addition, the following solver parameters have been made available through the solver API:
-- `timelimit`: the solver time limit
+- `timelimit`: the maximum amount of time allowed for solver optimization (in seconds)
 - `feasibility`: the solver feasbility tolerance
 - `mipgaptol`: the solver MIP gap tolerance
-- `full`: a bool parameter for switching between the partial & full-DEXOM implementation

 note: the feasibility determines the solver's capacity to return correct results.
-In particular, the relation `epsilon` > `threshold` > `ub*feasibility` is required (where `ub` is the maximal upper bound for reaction flux in the model)
+In particular, it is necessary that `epsilon` > `threshold` > `ub*feasibility` (where `ub` is the maximal upper bound for reaction flux in the model)

-By default, uses the create_new_partial_variables function.
+By default, imat uses the `create_new_partial_variables` function.
 In this version, binary flux indicator variables are created for each reaction with a non-zero weight.
 In the full-DEXOM implementation, binary flux indicator variables are created for every reaction in the model.
-This does not change the result of the imat function, but can be used for some of the enumeration methods below.
+This does not change the result of the imat function, but can be used for the enumeration methods below.

 ### enum_functions

 Four methods for enumerating context-specific networks are available:
-- `rxn-enum.py` contains reaction-enumeration
+- `rxn_enum_functions.py` contains reaction-enumeration (function name: `rxn_enum`)
-- `icut.py` contains integer-cut
+- `icut_functions.py` contains integer-cut (function name: `icut`)
-- `maxdist.py` contains distance-maximization
+- `maxdist_functions.py` contains distance-maximization (function name: `maxdistm`)
-- `div-enum.py` contains diversity-enumeration
+- `diversity_enum_functions.py` contains diversity-enumeration  (function name: `diversity_enum`)

 An explanation of these methods can be found in [(Rodriguez-Mier et al. 2021)](https://doi.org/10.1371/journal.pcbi.1008730).
 Each of these methods can be used on its own.
 The same model and reaction_weights inputs must be provided as for the imat function.

 Additional parameters for all 4 methods are:
-- `prev_sol`: a starting imat solution (if none is provided, a new one will be computed)
+- `prev_sol`: an imat solution used as a starting point (if none is provided, a new one will be computed)
-- `obj_tol`: a relative tolerance on the imat objective value for the optimality of the solutions
+- `obj_tol`: the relative tolerance on the imat objective value for the optimality of the solutions
-icut, maxiter, and div-enum also have two additional parameters:
+icut, maxdist, and diversity-enum also have two additional parameters:
 - `maxiter`: the maximum number of iterations to run
 - `full`: set to True to use the full-DEXOM implementation
 As previously explained, the full-DEXOM implementation defines binary indicator variables for all reactions in the model.
-Although only the reactions with non-zero weights have an impact on the imat objective function, the distance maximization function which is used in maxdist and div-enum can utilize the binary indicators for all reactions.
-This increases the distance between the solutions, but requires significantly more computation time.
+Although only the reactions with non-zero weights have an impact on the imat objective function, the distance maximization function which is used in maxdist and diversity-enum can utilize the binary indicators for all reactions.
+This increases the distance between the solutions and their diversity, but requires significantly more computation time.
 maxdist and div-enum also have one additional parameter:
 - `icut`: if True, an icut constraint will be applied to prevent duplicate solutions